 You may or may not be aware that WordPress is about to make big changes to way posts and pages are edited.
-The current options will be replaced by a new system which is designed to make it quick and easy to create more dynamic layouts.
+The current options will be replaced by a shiny new editor which is designed to make writing quicker, easier and more fun.

-This new content editor is codenamed “Gutenberg”.
-The goal is to create a new post and page editing experience that makes it easy for anyone to create more complex post layouts.
+The new content editor is codenamed “Gutenberg”.
+The goal is to create a better post/page editing experience that makes it easier to make more dynamic layouts.
+It also adds cool new features such as dropcaps, columns and various other improvements.

-How can I try out the new Gutenberg editor?
+How can I try the new Gutenberg editor?

 Will Gutenberg work with my pipdig theme?

 Yep!
-Over the past 12 months we have working with the core WordPress team.
-We’re very happy to confirm that all pipdig themes and the Shopr plugin are 100% compatible with Gutenberg right now, well ahead of the official launch of Gutenberg.
+We’re very happy to confirm that all pipdig themes and the Shopr plugin are 100% compatible with Gutenberg, well ahead of the official launch date in WordPress.
 You will be able to use all Gutenberg features in our themes, and we’ll also be adding some custom features of our own too (watch this space!).

 When will Gutenberg be available in WordPress?

-Gutenberg is scheduled to be included with WordPress 5.0, which is expected to launch around May 2018.
+Gutenberg is scheduled to be included with WordPress 5.0, which is expected to launch around September/October 2018.
 It is possible to give Gutenberg a try before it is officially launched.
-To encourage more people to try Gutenberg, WordPress version 4.9.6 will show the following message in your dashboard:
+To encourage more people to try Gutenberg, WordPress version 4.9.8 will show the following message in your dashboard:

 Can I go back to the old editor?